lsd-so/internetdata/README.md

   .select("author")
 ```

+As you may notice, the word "author" is not a valid CSS selector but the program still comes out in the end with the requested data.
+This is due to two ingredients: the page HTML is accessible (by default LSD will not attempt to retrieve a page HTML solely for fulfilling an invalid selector).
+And, two, the page HTML's available at the step of selecting "author" because it was channeled through the local browser.
+If you were to request data through a cloud browser and _then_ attempt to codegen a CSS selector like above, it'd then work thanks to the default 15 minute cache.

 ## Working with the local browser

 There are a variety of reasons why you'd be interested in working with a local browser however this can be best understood as covering that "last mile" of web scraping thanks to the [LSD language](https://lsd.so/docs/database/language) being accomodating of both headless cloud browsers as well as [our own](https://lsd.so/bicycle).